 To execute the SDAC, a substantial team has been assembled.

 Amy Duncan is a business owner, consultant, and investor with over 20 years’ experience working in the high growth life sciences industry.
 As a seasoned marketing strategist, she led product management, managed corporate branding, and developed sales and marketing programs at Life Technologies (Thermo) and directed marketing initiatives at an entrepreneurial start up.
 Through her business, Goldfish Consulting, Amy assists companies at all stages with strategy, execution, and commercialization.
-She currently serves as chair of the communications committee for the San Diego Entrepreneurs Exchange (SDEE) and co-fund manager for the San Diego Angel Conference (SDAC).
+She currently serves as chair of the communications committee for the San Diego Entrepreneurs Exchange (SDEE) and fund manager for the San Diego Angel Conference III (SDAC-III).
 Amy earned her BS in biochemistry from UC Davis and an MBA from San Diego State University.

 Benton Moore is CEO of Sea Dragon Capital, a fund for early-stage investments.
 His most recent clean tech startup was acquired by private equity firm Oaktree Capital.
 Benton brings to the team the perspectives of entrepreneur, attorney, and investor and the passion for scaling startups in diverse industries.

 Benton earned his JD and MBA (New Venture Management) from University of San Diego as well as specialties in International Law from Trinity College, Dublin and Strategic Management from Massachusetts Institute of Technology.
 In an adventurous change-making career of over $100M in deals, Benton’s proudest accomplishment is coaching his daughter’s undefeated soccer team.

 He loves spending time with his family, races cars, teaches racing with the Porsche Club, travels and has started doing triathlons with his son.

 When you work in tech, you want an attorney who gets tech.